 - “quotations” represent a keyword in phrase match

 You can add these negative keywords at the campaign level & ad group level.
-Campaign level negatives mean that those will not show within an ad group for any keyword.
+Campaign level negatives mean those will not appear within an ad group for any keyword.
 Ad group level means you can set a particular negative keyword for a singular ad group.
 For the real estate industry, it’s best practice to add negative keywords at the campaign level.

 Let’s take a look at how negative keywords are often used.

-For the real estate industry, more of the traditional use of negative keywords works well.
+More of the traditional use of negative keywords works well for the real estate industry.

-For example, you’re looking to capture leads where people are searching looking to sell their house fast without an agent, then you’ll want to block searches for “sell a house with an agent” and “find an agent to sell my house” by adding “agent” to your negative keyword list.
+For example, if you’re looking to capture leads where people are searching looking to sell their house fast without an agent; then you’ll want to block searches for “sell a house with an agent” and “find an agent to sell my house” by adding “agent” to your negative keyword list.

 *Tip* You should use Google’s search terms report to find new negative keywords.
-But, do beware that if you choose to add keywords using this method, Google defaults them as an exact match.
+But, do beware that if you add keywords using this method, Google defaults them as an exact match.

 How to Build a Strong Negative Keyword List

 First, if you have a Google or Bing rep, they should be able to help you build lists of negative keywords they use for similar accounts.
-But, you’ll need to check to make sure these Google or Bing created lists aren’t taking away from your important search phrases.
+But you’ll need to ensure these Google or Bing created lists aren’t taking away from your important search phrases.

-Remember, reps know their products but they probably don’t know the industry.
+Remember, reps know their products but probably don’t know the industry.

 The same might be true if you’re having someone manage your account.

-Next, as with planning any keyword list, you can always explore Google Ads Keyword Planner and/or use the Google Suggestion method to see related terms and understand what you might want to weed out.
+Next, as with planning any keyword list, you can explore Google Ads Keyword Planner and/or use the Google Suggestion method to see related terms and understand what you might want to weed out.